 Supporting employees with dyslexia in the workplace

 Alongside challenges, dyslexia can also come with many strengths.
 For example, dyslexic minds process information visually.
-That means that they're often able to recognize patterns and see trends in data.
-They can discover connections that others have missed.
+That means that they're often able to recognise patterns and see trends in data.

-Such strengths lend themselves to good problem solving abilities.
-They also have good verbal communication skills and are very detailed story-tellers.
-Dyslexic people can also bring to the workplace out of the box, original thinking.
+Dyslexic employees can also provide out of the box, original thinking.
 They're often able to look at tasks with a holistic and creative approach.

 As employers, it’s vital to support our dyslexic employees.
 The reason why is two-fold: it empowers people and your business.
-Dyslexic employees can become more comfortable and efficient workers, and the business will reap the success that their unique talents provide.
+Because when Dyslexic employees can become more comfortable in their workplace, they're able to provide their unique skills.

 Learn more about how to create an inclusive recruiting and onboarding experience